ghassan17/Project-Disaster-Response-Pipeline/README.md

 ## **Future Work**

 How to deal with imbalanced data:
--	Use a confusion matrix to see if rare cases are correctly classified equal proportion.
+-	Use a confusion matrix to see if rare cases are correctly classified.
 -	Collect more data.
 -	If the results are bad, use up-sampling or down-sampling or weights to put more emphasis on the rare cases.
 -	Under-sample or down-scale.